 i.
 In asking “Who can understand his errors?”
 David understood that he had ignored and disobeyed God’s word even more than he was aware of.
 What he knew was enough to make him concerned; his actual errors before God were still worse.

 ii.
 Notably, the fact that we cannot understand our errors does not excuse us from them.
 We are still accountable for such errors and faults before God and must trust in His atonement to cleanse us from these errors and secret faults.

 b.
-Cleanse me from secret faults: Knowing that he could not know just how many his errors were before God, King David wisely prayed this prayer.
+Cleanse me from secret faults: David wisely prayed this prayer, knowing that he could not know just how many his errors were before God.
 He needed cleansing even from the sins and faults that were secret to him.

 i.
 “We desire the inner purity of heart.
 But this is peculiarly God’s prerogative.
 It is his work to cleanse the thoughts of our hearts by the inspiration of his Holy Spirit.
 ‘Cleanse thou me.’”
 (Meyer)

 ii.
 Secret faults: “From those which I have committed, and have forgotten; from those for which I have not repented; from those which have been committed in my heart, but have not been brought to act in my life; from those which I have committed without knowing that they were sins, sins of ignorance; and from those which I have committed in private, for which I should blush and be confounded were they to be made public.”
 (Clarke)